Measurement-dependent erasure of distinguishability for the observation of interference in an unbalanced SU(1,1) interferometer: Introduction

-The recovery of interference in homodyne detection for the unbalanced case is a result of the unique mode-selective nature and quantum measurement of amplitudes of homodyne detection, as we will show in the following.
-The indistinguishability is exhibited in the homodyne measurement process through slow detection, thus recovering the interference effect.
-This discovery reinforces the general statement about measurement-dependence in observation of quantum phenomena \cite{bohr}.
+In this paper, we analyze homodyne detection measurement process for pulsed situation and apply the analysis to the unbalanced SU(1,1) interferometer.
+We find that the recovery of interference in the pulse-pumped unbalanced SU(1,1) interferometer is a result of the combined effect of the unique nature of quantum measurement of amplitudes by homodyne detection and the slow response of the detection process for erasing the temporal distinguishability.
+In other words, the indistinguishability is exhibited in the homodyne measurement process of amplitude through slow detection.
 So, interference occurs really due to indistinguishability at measurement \cite{feyn} although indistinguishability in path is often exhibited in most of previous discussions on this topic.
+This discovery reinforces the general statement about measurement-dependence in observation of quantum phenomena \cite{bohr} and demonstrates another mechanism of recovering interference by direct amplitude addition.
+We start our analysis with a description of pulsed homodyne detection process and the mode coupling in pulse-pumped parametric processes.